GenesysCloudBlueprints/chat-translator-blueprint/blueprint/index.md

    The `pcConversationId` parameter determines the conversation interaction.
 The `pcLangTag` parameter determines the agent's language in the Chat Translator solution.

-6. (Optional) To limit access to specific groups of agents, in **Group Filtering**, select the groups that can use the widget.
+6. To limit access to specific groups of agents, in **Group Filtering**, select the groups that can use the widget.
-7. (Optional) To limit access to specific queues, click **Select Queues** and select the queues that can use the widget.
+7. To limit access to specific queues, click **Select Queues** and select the queues that can use the widget.
 8. In the **Communication Type Filtering** box, type **chat**.

    ![Interaction configuration](images/interaction-config.png "Interaction configuration")